-Henrietta held a correspondence with several notable people and had a love of gardening.
+Henrietta corresponded with several notable people and had a love of gardening.
 She is credited with creating the water garden at the Palais Royal.
-In 1669 Henrietta’s mother died, and she was devastated.
+In 1669, Henrietta’s mother died, and she was devastated.
 Her husband rushed to claim all of her possessions before she was even buried.

 One of her Henrietta’s legacies is her involvement in the secret Treaty of Dover.
 Her brother needed a closer relationship with France and vowed to become a Roman Catholic, which Louis XIV supported.
 She travelled to England in May 1670, and the treaty was signed on 1 June.
 The Treaty abandoned the alliance with Sweden and the Dutch Republic and supported Louis XIV in conquering the Dutch Republic.
 England was promised several profitable ports.
 The Treaty did not become public until 1830.
 Henrietta returned to France on 18 June, but by then she had been ill for quite some time.

 She had been sick since around 1667, with intermittent intense pain in her side.
 She sometimes could only consume milk.
-After returning to France, she stayed at Saint Cloud with her husband.
-On 29 June drank a glass of iced chicory water and immediately felt the pain in her side.
+After returning to France, she stayed at Saint-Cloud with her husband.
+On 29 June, she drank a glass of iced chicory water and immediately felt the pain in her side.
 She assumed she had been poisoned and asked for an antidote, while the water was examined.
-She was given anti-poisons, but it was no use.
+She was given antidotes, but it was no use.
 A bishop was called, and he administered Extreme Unction, the anointing of the sick.
 She died at 2 am on 30 June 1670.
 An autopsy determined she died of gastroenteritis, though not everyone agreed with this diagnosis.